BIG PICTURE: Strategies for the Present and Future

 1. What can we start now to manage symptoms.

 My Elizabeth used to cry almost all day.
 After wondering why for a few years, I finally found that all she needed to become pain free was a tablet of digestive enzymes.
-This is one example of things we can do now.
+T

 Find any clues of what causes some symptoms and simple remedies you could try at home.